Types of Burglary Charges in Florida

 A second-degree burglary occurs when someone enters and remains in an occupied or unoccupied dwelling without committing an assault or becoming armed.
 Penalties include up to 15 years in prison and fines up to $10,000.

 A third-degree burglary occurs when someone enters and remains in an unoccupied structure or conveyance.
 Penalties include up to 5 years in prison and fines up to $5,000.

 Burglary cases generally involve a great deal of evidence.
 In addition to standard police reports, there may also be DNA evidence from blood collected from broken windows, fingerprint evidence, crime scene investigation (CSI) reports, and laboratory reports.
 If there are co-defendants then there will be separate reports generated for those individuals as well.

 Depending on the facts of the case, it may be necessary to take depositions of the police officers and witnesses.
 The purpose of this is to determine the extent of their knowledge of the facts and to discover what they will say if called to testify at trial.
 Depositions are taken under oath and are recorded for future use at trial if necessary.

 When choosing a lawyer it is imperative to select someone that is experienced in all of the above.
-As a former Deputy Sheriff, Attorney Brandon Gans has investigated a number of burglary cases.
+As a former Deputy Sheriff, Attorney Brandon Gans has investigated a number of burglary cases in Orange County, Florida.
 He has experience collecting and preserving evidence such as fingerprints and DNA.
 He understands the procedures that must be followed by law enforcement to ensure evidence is preserved for trial.
 If the police do not follow protocol, the evidence may be inadmissible in court.